 Use another Select tool keep the Local Authority Name, along with the selected schools and longitude/latitude data.

 Use the Alteryx geographic tools to build the map

 All that remains to display the radius around the school is to get Alteryx to create the trade area.

-The final project in Alteryx is as follows, with the Tableau Data Extract created.
+The final Alteryx workflow is below, creating Tableau Data Extract as the final step.

 Finally connect the Tableau data output to Tableau and create this in a Tableau map for more general consumption.